 Who gets oesophageal cancer?

-It is more common in people over 60, but can occur at any age.
-About one in 158 men and one in 575 women are likely to develop oesophageal cancer before the age of 75.
+This is an uncommon cancer.
+In Australia, about 1500 people are diagnosed with oesophageal cancer each year.
+Men are much more likely than women to be diagnosed with this cancer.
+It is more common in people over 60, but can occur in younger people.
+About one in 160 men and one in 580 women are likely to develop oesophageal cancer before the age of 75.

 The exact causes of oesophageal cancer are unknown, but the factors listed below may increase your risk.
 Having one or more of these risk factors does not mean you will develop cancer.